-Are you tired?
+Want to stop feeling tired?
 Maybe that’s a silly question.
-A lot of us get so used to ‘running on empty’ that we barely register we’re exhausted any more.
-Instead of feeling awake at the start of the day and tired at the end, we’re existing in varying shades of knackered: from flat out exhausted (yet somehow keeping going) to just that state of background fatigue that’s become normal.
+A lot of us get so used to ‘running on empty’ we barely register we’re exhausted any more.

-But having energy to do the things you want to, and still feel good, isn’t just a luxury.
-It’s essential if you’re going to have the impact you’re capable of with your life.
+But having energy to do the things you want to isn’t a luxury.
+It’s essential if you’re going to have the impact you’re capable of.

 What’s more, being tired can actually be dangerous

-According to Barna Group, a research group in the States, only 39% of us are satisfied with the amount of sleep we’re getting, which means that 61% of us are probably feeling pretty tired.
-It really matters because according to another piece of research, this time from Harvard Medical School, if you’re only sleeping four to five hours a night it’s the equivalent of operating with a blood alcohol level of 0.1%.
+According to Barna Group, a research group in the States, only 39% of us are satisfied with the amount of sleep we’re getting.
+In other words – 61% of us are probably feeling tired.
+And this matters, because according to another piece of research (this time from Harvard Medical School) if you’re only sleeping four to five hours a night it’s the equivalent of operating with a blood alcohol level of 0.1%.

-Let’s start by getting honest.
-How often do you feel tired?
+If you want to stop feeling tired, let’s start by getting honest.
+How often do you feel like you’ve run out of energy?
 Is it every day?
 Is it once or twice a week?
 Are you feeling run down on a month-by-month basis?
 Is it very rare for you?